uniwebcms/component-library-template/README.md

 └── README.md
 ```

-This file structure shows that component are grouped into modules.
+This file structure shows that components are grouped into modules.
 Each module is an independent library of components.
-They can also share components across libraries via the special `_shared` folder.
-Components that are meant to be exported by a library must have their own folder with a `meta` subfolder in it.
+They can also share components across libraries via the special folder that start with an underscore, such as `_shared` or `_utils`.

+> 🗒 Components that are meant to be exported by a library must have their own folder with a `meta` subfolder in it.
 Components that are only used internally can be just a single file since they don't require any metadata.

 ### Using CLI Commands

-We've introduced two new CLI commands to streamline your development process:
+This project includes two CLI commands to streamline your development process:

 #### 1. Create a New Module